 - Development of a cross-institutional and cross-partner Advising Council

-- Smoothing of transition points: high school to college, two-year to four-year transfers and certificate transfers
+- Smoothing of transition points: high school to college, two-year to four-year transfer and certificate transfer

 - Alignment of DPS programs of study to college pathways